 To help mitigate the pain, Tammy Nelson, PhD, certified sex therapist and author of Getting the Sex You Want, recommends using a silicone-based lubricant and reducing the use of antihistamines which can dry out vaginal tissues.
 “If you’re still in pain, see a gynecologist or a urologist,” she adds.
-Ask your gyno these questions at your next visit.

 This incredibly common sexual problem often goes unresolved for most women.
 According to Dr. Valle, dryness down there can result from breastfeeding, hormonal changes as a woman approaches menopause, or medication side effects.
 “Low estrogen levels occur naturally with consistent breastfeeding, which can contribute to decreased vaginal lubrication,” she explains.
 “Hormonal changes close to menopause also cause decreased lubrication and thinning of the vaginal tissues.”
 Over-the-counter lubricants and moisturizers can help, although Dr. Valle recommends organic brands; many of the preservatives in non-organic lubes haven’t been tested for long-term safety in the vagina.
-Check out the 13 things your vagina wants to tell you.

 Pain from deep penetration

-This type of pain results from the cervix being hit during intercourse and is more common in certain sex positions (sex from behind, for example), according to Dr. Michael.
+This type of pain results from the cervix being hit during intercourse and is more common in certain sex positions (sex from behind, for example), according to Michael.
 “The cervix can be more sensitive around menstruation as well as when the vagina is dry,” she says.
 “I refer to it as the cervix bump—sometimes, depending on arousal and position it can feel good, but other times it can feel like a sharp pain.”
 Her best advice is to adjust and communicate with your partner to get the maximum pleasure without the pain.

 Burning or itching of the vagina